A quick introduction to borrower’s default

 The greatest risk when investing in loans is a default from the borrower, that is he/she stops repaying the interests and principal.

 What happens to your investment in this case depends on the loan characteristics; many offer what is called a buyback guarantee.
-It means that you will be reimbursed the principal (and sometimes even the interests) after a delay.
+It means that the loan originator will reimburse the principal (and often even the interests) after a delay, commonly two months.
 We’ll cover this important mechanism in a later chapter.

 However, not all loans come with this guarantee.
-It usually covers individual loans, but many large platforms for business and real-estate loans don’t offer this feature yet.
+It usually only covers individual loans, as platforms for business and real-estate loans don’t offer this feature.
 In this case, you’re likely to suffer a loss in case the borrower defaults.
+Possible outcomes of a borrower’s default are examined in great detail on a specific article.

 For individual loans, in order to evaluate how risky a loan is, the platform will usually assign it a rating.
 If the borrower has a low credit rating, the default risk is higher, but the loan will usually yield higher interest rates.

-Here’s a loans list showing the assigned risk rating for each loan.
+Here’s a loans list showing the assigned risk rating for each loan at Iuvo :

 It’s also a great idea to look at the platform statistics to help you in your decision, as the rating themselves are rather subjective.
 The default rate itself for each rating is much more meaningful.